fessuoyM/Lawn-Mower/README.md

 TODO list:
 -Coding:
   -Create a CNN library
+    -Reorganize conv function by dimension
+    -Create function that decides which dimension is appropriate and calls it -Create relu for output
+    -Create pooling
+    -Create fully connect layers
+    -Create SGD function for training
-  -Create a website for control and status updates
-    -Allow for scheduling
+    -Possibly create genetic algorithm for learning -Create a website for control and status updates -Allow for scheduling
     -Detect rain and adjust schedule accordingly